 4. Be proactive in promoting a story

 At the AAAS meeting, science reporters said that they get their stories mostly from personal contacts and not from the hundreds of university news releases filling their in-boxes daily.
 So I emailed a brief description of our research with the subject line “plants can hear” to a New York Times reporter.
 I received a reply in a couple hours, and did a phone interview the next day for the Observatory Column in the Tuesday Science Section.
-Significant delays in response—a day or more—can turn your newsworthy work into no news.

 It was at this stage that I made a mistake in the process—misunderstanding the journal’s embargo date.
 These dates exist to coordinate news coverage closely with the publication of a paper, and the journal had told me they were hoping for a publication date of July 1.
 In my mind, I turned this into the definite publication date, which resulted in frantic emails with the journal when I learned that they weren’t ready to post the article July 1.